-You may feel a little confused if you notice that your French Bulldog’s legs are abnormally long.
+You may feel slightly confused if you notice that your French Bulldog’s legs are abnormally long.
 You probably expected your Frenchie to grow up with a small head, broad chest, and short legs, but instead, they ended up with a height more like their English cousins.

 There is a direct relationship between height and genetics.
 In humans, for example, short parents sometimes give birth to tall children.
 In some cases, height skips a generation, which means that a grandparent (or even a great-grandparent) may have been taller and that gene may have been passed down to each parent.
 When those parents came together to produce puppies, they probably passed this gene on to your French Bulldog, making her taller.